Moonlight-Companies/goresp/README.md

 # GoRESP: RESP (Redis Serialization Protocol) Implementation in Go

-GoRESP is an implementation of the Redis Serialization Protocol (RESP) in Go, with a focus on providing a non-blocking stream of events from Redis pubsub channels.
+GoRESP is an implementation of the Redis Serialization Protocol (RESP) with a focus on providing a non-blocking stream of events from Redis pubsub channels.
 It offers a solution for encoding and decoding RESP data streams, along with a PubSub connector featuring auto-reconnection capabilities.

 ## Features

-- RESP protocol support (Simple Strings, Errors, Integers, Bulk Strings, Arrays)
+- RESP protocol support for types encountered during pubsub (Simple Strings, Errors, Integers, Bulk Strings, Arrays)
+- Does not support opcodes that are non pub sub related
 - Streaming decoder for processing data streams
 - Error handling and recovery
 - PubSub connector with automatic reconnection and resubscription